Skip to Main Content

 • Trinity College in Hartford has created a useful online citation guide, Cite Source.
 Here you can search in subject areas and citation styles in combination with the type of source you want to quote.
 The guide indicates what you must state and in which order.
 There are more online generators available see for example the LaTrobe University Referencing Tool.
 Be careful and check if these tools come from a trustworthy source and always check the references yourself

-Utrecht University Library offers an online information skills training: Compass.
+The Utrecht University Library offers several online information skills training courses, Compass.

-This training consists of four modules, each taking up approximately 30 minutes.
-Together they form a complete introductory course on searching and finding information.
-The modules can be followed independently of each other, however.
+This training consists of four modules of approximately 30 minutes.
+Together they form a complete introduction course on searching and finding information, but you can also go through the modules independently of each other:

 1. Finding and accessing information